SqueezeDet: Unified, Small, Low Power Fully Convolutional Neural Networks for Real-Time Object Detection for Autonomous Driving: Conclusion

 \section{Conclusion}

 \vsp

 We proposed SqueezeDet, a fully convolutional neural network for real-time object detection.
 We integrated the region proposition and classification into \textit{ConvDet}, which is orders of magnitude smaller than its fully-connected counterpart.
 With the constraints of autonomous driving in mind, our proposed SqueezeDet and SqueezeDet+ models are designed to be small, fast, energy efficient, and accurate.
-On all of these metrics, our models advance the state-of-the-art.
+Compared with previous baselines, we achieved the same acccuracy with 30.4x smaller model size, 19.7x faster inference speed, and 35.2x lower energy.